CookIsGood/EpicOverviewTeam/README.md

 ### [](https://github.com/CookIsGood/epicoverviewteam#todo)To-Do
 - Improve the image loading system (for the admin)
 - Add rating system and user reviews
-- Improve the search for required hero/artifacts in game accounts.

 ## [](https://github.com/CookIsGood/epicoverviewteam#howtorun)How to Run